 Before coming to the Bar, Samuel worked in Milan at an international law firm advising on private, commercial, and sports law matters.
-He drafted advices and research notes, engaged with clients, and answered directly to the firm’s chairman.
 Samuel also worked at a leading boutique litigation firm handling high-profile product liability disputes and the RBS Rights Issue case.

 Samuel studied philosophy at the University of Durham, during which time he spent a year studying at Paris Nanterre University.
 He completed the GDL at BPP University, funded by a Lord Brougham Scholarship and a Hardwicke Scholarship from Lincoln’s Inn.
 Samuel completed the BPTC at the University of Law during which he was the recipient of a Lord Denning Scholarship and an Accommodation Award from Lincoln’s Inn.
 Whilst at Bar School, Samuel mooted in the Supreme Court as a finalist in the Clyde & Co Insurance Law Moot, and was secretary of the Lincoln’s Inn Debating Society.
-Samuel also holds an LLM from University College London, which was funded by a scholarship from the University of Law.
+Samuel also holds an LLM from University College London, his studies for which were also funded by a scholarship.

 During his studies, Samuel was a caseworker at anti-trafficking charity Kalayaan focusing on modern slavery and enforcing the rights of overseas domestic workers.
 He also regularly appeared in the social security tribunal as a representative for the Free Representation Unit.
 He further worked as a legal researcher for a former Lord Justice of Appeal, and he was also the editor of the Private Law section of a major online law journal.

 Samuel’s interests include swimming, cycling, and running.
 He recently completed his first full distance ironman triathlon.